drazdra/UNN/README.md

 That's easy.
 To imagine more dimensions just think about the pages in a book where each new page carries a sub-pattern of just 1 or 2 axes.
 Then a single whole pattern is a *whole* book of these sub-pattern pages.
 So every token is a book of sub-patterns.

 How many axes/dimensions/pages do these books have?
 Just as many as developers decide to give them.
-It's something they decide upon before training, as the more axes you have, the more time you spend to train the model, and the more money you need to pay.
+It's something they decide upon before training, as the more axes you have, the more time you spend training the model, and the more money you have to pay.

-#### What do these columns/axes in the tokens actually mean?
+#### What do these columns/axes within the tokens actually mean?
 How are they used?
-And here i could go an easy route and say that every axis has a specific meaning.
-Like the first axis represents everything "white", second axis groups everything "curvy", another one can mark everything related to "name" and so on.
-And if you have a high value in the first position for some word/token, it would mean it relates strongly to the "whiteness", while the "black" at the first position would have a very low value, showing how far it is from the "white".
+And here i could take the easy route and say that every axis has a specific meaning.
+Like, the first axis represents everything "white", the second axis groups everything "curvy", another one can mark everything related to "names" and so on.
+And if you have a high value in the first position for a word/token, it would mean it relates strongly to "whiteness", while "blackness" in that same position would have a very low value, showing how far it is from "white".

-But.. it would not really be true :).
-It's actually a *very* misleading way to explain.
-And.. just wrong.. :)
+But... it wouldn't really be true :).
+It's actually a *very* misleading way to explain it.
+And... just wrong... :)

-Let's dig in why.
+Let's dig into why.

-#### What does neural network learn during the training?
+#### What does a neural network learn during training?
 It just learns the chance for tokens to happen around each other.

-To do that it has to form certain ways to *relate* tokens.
-Of course some of the tokens come together more *often* than others.
+To do that, it has to develop certain ways of *relating* tokens.
+Of course, some of the tokens come together more *often* than others.
 So they are *more related*.

-How to record this relatedness?
+How does it record this relatedness?
-Of course through *similar* patterns of the tokens.
+Of course, it does so through *similar* patterns of tokens.

-Neural networks do it at training by finding the right values for all token axes and other parameters.
-The goal is to make certain tokens look like a "star" and some others like a "circle" :).
-In a figurative way..
+Neural networks do this during training by finding the right values for all token axes and other parameters.
+The goal is to make certain tokens look like stars and some others like circles :).
+In a figurative sense...
 So it's all about figures in patterns, you see :)

-And the beauty here is that it doesn't matter how *big* these stars are or how *small*, you still see the *stars*, not circles :).
-You still can match one "star" token to any other "star" token and find the resemblance.
+And the beauty of it is that it doesn't matter how *big* or *small* these stars are.
+You still see *stars*, not circles :).
+You can still match one "star" token to any other "star" token and find the resemblance.

-That means that *actual* numeric values created at training are not *that* important for classification.
-Most important are the *proportions* between values, as they form a figure in the pattern.
-For convenience, we can imagine some proportions of these values as a multidimensional "stars", "circles" or even as "pizza without a slice" :).
+This means that the *actual* numeric values created during training are not *that* important for classification.
+What's most important are the *proportions* between values, as they form a figure within the pattern.
+For convenience, we can imagine some proportions of these values as multidimensional "stars", "circles", or even a "pizza without a slice" :).

-Once the learning is done, neural network can then compare these token patterns and see how compatible they are.
+Once the learning is done, the neural network can then compare these token patterns and see how compatible they are.

-Do not think that every "star"/"pizza"/"circle" patern is a separate isolated group.
+Do not think that every "star"/"pizza"/"circle" pattern is a separate isolated group.
 No, neural networks have a way to measure how *close* the pattern is to every other token and to decide on its similarity based on that.
-So we don't really have *groups*, instead we have a way to measure the chance of a token coming based on *similarity level*.
-The circle pattern is closer to the pizza pattern than to a star.
+So we don't really have fixed *groups*, instead we have a way to measure the chance of a token coming based on its *similarity level*.
+A circle pattern is closer to a pizza pattern than to a star.
 And each token's pattern has multiple such figures inside.

-Until learning happens, nobody knows which token groupings are to be reflected, nor which patterns neural network will create to unite them.
-But after the learning, the figures represent chances for every token to be around every other token and their *similarity* forms stable token combinations.
+Until learning happens, nobody knows which token groupings will be reflected, nor which patterns the neural network will create to unite them.
+But after learning, the figures represent the chances for every token to happen next to every other token, and their *similarity* level forms stable token combinations.

-It's like now you know which people will agree to come to a party, depending on who comes, but for the whole city! :)
+It's like knowing which people will agree to come to a party, depending on who else is there - but for the entire city! :)

-In simple words, certain proportions in the token values reflect that tokens a, b, c have higher chances to come together but won't come if token "d" is there as its pattern breaks the compatibility.
+In simple words, certain proportions in the token values reflect the fact that tokens a, b, and c have higher chances of coming together, but won't show up if token "d" is there, as its pattern breaks the compatibility.

-One more example: say you have tokens with low values on pages 16 and 17 but high values on pages 5, 12 and 121 - that is a sign that the token *might be* *at least* related to a "fairytale" related tokens cloud.
-That's because these tokens always went together around the fairytales context in that very text that model was trained upon, and the model has found a way to reflect it through this "figure" within of its patterns.
+One more example: say you have tokens with low values on pages 16 and 17 but high values on pages 5, 12, and 121 - this is a sign that the token *might be* *at least* related to a "fairytale"-related token cloud.
+That's because these tokens always went together within fairytale contexts in the very text the model was trained on, and the model has found a way to reflect it through this "figure" within its patterns.
 But always remember that the same token can still be related to many other clouds of tokens.
-And also a change in any of the axes may suddenly make it related to a totaly different clouds of tokens, as it will turn existing figures into something new in the same pattern.
+Also, a change in any of the axes may suddenly make it related to totally different clouds of tokens, as it will turn existing figures into something new in the same pattern.

-An *insight* here is that every token, in fact, is *not* a fixed symbol on the inside.
-Every token itself is just *a cloud of traits*, that can be aligned with *other clouds of traits* - tokens.
+The *insight* here is that every token, in fact, is *not* a fixed symbol on the inside.
+Every token itself is just *a cloud of traits* that can be aligned with *other clouds of traits* - other tokens.
 Every token is *a concept*.

-And yes, these multiple similar traits encode multiple clouds of related tokens :).
+And yes, any part of the trait can also be a part of other traits, simultaneously encoding multiple clouds of related tokens :).

-So there is no "chars" on the inside, no "words", no facts of any kind.
+So there are no "characters" on the inside, no "words", and no facts of any kind.
 There is *just* a pattern that can be related to other patterns.

 How do most people interpret this?
-"If the words are tied sensibly, it must mean it has ideas!
-It stores the facts!
+"If the words are linked sensibly, it must mean it's has ideas!
+It stores facts!
 It has knowledge!" :)

 Sounds fun, but.. what it stores is just chances for data to be organized in some way :).